3d Conformal Field Theories via Fuzzy Sphere Algebra: 3d CFTs

 \subsection{CFTs as scaling limits of generalized spin chains}

 Anyonic chains are generalized spin chains in 1+1 dimensions.
 A key motivation for studying them is their convergence to minimal model CFTs in their scaling limits \cite{zini2018conformal}.
 While numerical simulations provide physical proof of their convergence \cite{feiguin2007interacting}, a mathematically rigorous derivation is still widely open.
 The scaling limit as defined in \cite{zini2018conformal} is a double limit.
-In the first step, an energy cutoff is prescribed for each system size, and a limit is taken to obtain low energy states and a local observable algebra.
-Then different system sizes are connected by matching up the low energy states.
+In the first step, an energy cutoff is prescribed for each system size, and a limit is taken to obtain low-energy states and a local observable algebra.
+Then different system sizes are connected by matching up the low-energy states.

 Our long-term goal is to develop an analogous scaling limit of the fuzzy sphere Hamiltonians \cite{he2022fuzzy} reviewed below.
-Establishing this in a mathematically precise way in the sense of \cite{zini2018conformal} would be very challenging, and we leave it to a future publication.
-Instead, in Sec.~\ref{sec: Hopf} we construct a sequence of finite-dimensional non-unitary representations of $so(3,2)$ in terms of the fuzzy sphere density modes.
-As described above, these representations can also be converted into unitary representations of $so(5)$.
+Such a scaling limit is important because current numerical evidence, while highly suggestive, does not by itself establish convergence to a 3d CFT.
+The observed agreement with CFT spectra and correlators could in principle reflect finite-size effects in a limited energy window rather than a true universal continuum limit.
+To rule this out and prove convergence to a CFT, a scaling limit in a mathematically precise way in the sense of \cite{zini2018conformal} is needed.
+This would require analytic control over the low-energy eigenstates of the fuzzy sphere Hamiltonians.
+Unlike 1+1d anyon chains, fuzzy sphere Hamiltonians do not appear to be exactly solvable or have enlarged symmetries that would make such control available.
+We therefore leave a mathematically precise construction of the scaling limit to future work.